Locarno Film Festival: History

 Under Vinicio Beretta, LFF director since 1960, the festival finally procured state financial support.
-By then, the festival had gained a unique reputation as an alternative “to traditional commercial distribution” as it pioneered Italian Neo-Realism, Latin American and Asian Cinema, and especially Polish, Czech, and Hungarian New Waves.
+By then, the festival had gained a unique reputation as an alternative "to traditional commercial distribution" as it pioneered Italian Neo-Realism, Latin American and Asian cinema, and especially Polish, Czechoslovak, and Hungarian New Waves.
 Another major scandal occurred when the jury of the 1960 edition awarded the highest prize to the Soviet movie Foma Gordeyev.
-Political tensions and accusations forced Beretta to accept the creation of a “national” selection commission, offered by the authorities.
+Political tensions and accusations forced Beretta to accept the creation of a "national" selection commission, offered by the authorities.

 The festival's most successful era was under Moritz de Hadeln, who succeeded in internationalizing and stabilizing the LFF during the 1970s.
 The year 1971 also marked the introduction of one of the Locarno festival's most famous features: the huge open-air theater the Piazza Grande.
 Each year in the town square the screen is constructed and every year it draws crowds of thousands to watch films outside.

 Later, the Locarno Film Festival presented features and short films by many international directors such as Claude Chabrol, Stanley Kubrick, Paul Verhoeven, Miloš Forman, Marco Bellocchio, Glauber Rocha, Raúl Ruiz, Alain Tanner, Mike Leigh, Béla Tarr, Chen Kaige, Edward Yang, Alexandr Sokurov, Atom Egoyan, Jim Jarmusch, Ang Lee, Gregg Araki, Christoph Schaub, Catherine Breillat, Abbas Kiarostami, Gus Van Sant, Pedro Costa, Fatih Akin, Claire Denis and Kim Ki-Duk.

-In 2018, the festival welcomed Lili Hinstin as its new Artistic Director.
+In 2018, the festival appointed Lili Hinstin as its new artistic director.
 Succeeding Carlo Chatrian, she became the second-only female director in the history of LFF (the first was Irene Bignardi).
 Hinstin actively promoted gender equality and shifted the balance so that more than 40% of features in the 2019 edition line-up were by female filmmakers.
-She also hired a younger programming team, launched innovative initiatives such as “Locarno 2020 – For The Future of Films”.
-However, under her lead Locarno’s industry side suffered, more so than its artistic side, which may have played a role in Hinstin's resignation.
+She also hired a younger programming team, launched innovative initiatives such as "Locarno 2020 – For The Future of Films".
+However, under her lead Locarno's industry side suffered, more so than its artistic side, which may have played a role in Hinstin's resignation.

 2020 was marked with a major change in top positions: after Hinstin's resignation, sales exec Valentina Merli and Industry Days chief Nadia Dresti both stepped down.
 The 73rd edition, scheduled from 5 to 15 August 2020, was cancelled due to the COVID-19 pandemic, it was cancelled for the first time since 1956; in its place, the special edition called "Locarno 2020 – For the Future of Films" was held.
 The festival had asked high-profile directors including Lucrecia Martel and Lav Diaz to select films from the festival's 74-year history for a retrospective that was screened online and in physical locations.

 In 2023, at the 76th Locarno Film Festival, the acting categories (Best Actor/Best Actress) became gender-neutral after the creation of the Best Performance Award, given to two or more actors with no gender restriction.
 In 2024, at the 77th Locarno Film Festival, the festival announced the special award Letterboxd Piazza Grande Award, in collaboration with social media site Letterboxd.